Simulated Predictions for HI at $z = 3.35$ with the Ooty Wide Field Array (OWFA) -- II: Foreground Avoidance: SIMULATIONS

-We simulate the DGSE using the package Hierarchical Equal Area isoLatitude Pixelization of a sphere \citep[HEALPix;][]{Gorski2005}, where we set $N_{\rm side} = 1024 $, equivalent to $N_{\rm pix} = 12582912$ pixels of size $3.435^{'}$.
-We assume that the brightness temperature fluctuations of the DGSE are a Gaussian Random Field (GRF) and used the SYNFAST routine of HEALPix to generate different statistically independent realizations of the brightness temperature fluctuations at the nominal frequency $\nu_c$.
-We scale the brightness temperature fluctuations generated at $\nu_c$ to other frequencies to simulate the DGSE maps throughout the observing bandwidth of OWFA.
-The left panel of Figure~\ref{fig:dgse} shows a particular realization of the simulated DGSE maps and the right panel shows a comparison of $\mathcal{C}_{\ell} \, (\equiv \mathcal{C}_{\ell}(\nu_c, \nu_c))$ values estimated from the simulations (in points) and the input model (in solid line).
-We use 20 statistically independent realizations of the DGSE simulations to estimate the mean values and $1-\sigma$ error bars shown here.
+We simulate the DGSE using the package Hierarchical Equal Area isoLatitude Pixelization of a sphere \citep[HEALPix;][]{Gorski2005}, where we represent the entire sky using $12582912$ pixels of size $3.435'$.
+We assume that the brightness temperature fluctuations of the DGSE are a Gaussian Random Field and used the SYNFAST routine of HEALPix to generate different statistically independent realizations of the brightness temperature fluctuations at $\nu_{\mathrm{c}}$.
+These were scaled to obtain the brightness temperature fluctuations at the other frequency channels in the observing bandwidth of OWFA.
+The left panel of Figure~\ref{fig:dgse} shows a particular realization of the simulated DGSE maps and the right panel shows a comparison of $\mathcal{C}_{\ell}$ values estimated from the simulations (in points) and the input model (in solid line) at $\nu_{\mathrm{c}}$.
+We use $20$ statistically independent realizations of the DGSE simulations to estimate the mean values and $1\sigma$ error bars shown here.